 - Reviews with our direct suppliers to understand the level of communication and personal contact with the next link in the supply chain and their understanding of, and compliance with, the Ink Group’s expectations in relation to modern slavery and human trafficking (in progress & ongoing).

 - Review of current agreements with our partners to ensure a statement confirming all entities and affiliated companies have never been convicted of offences relating to modern slavery and comply with their legal and ethical obligations in this regard (in progress & ongoing).

 The Ink Group has not, to its knowledge, conducted any business with another organisation which has been found to have involved itself with modern slavery or human trafficking.

 TRAINING AND AWARENESS

-The Ink Group is taking the following steps to support its stance against modern slavery and human trafficking:
+The Ink Group takes the following steps to support its stance against modern slavery and human trafficking: